 Incomplete proteins

 Incomplete proteins are proteins that have only some of the 9 essential amino acids.
-So, for example, chick peas are considered to be an incomplete protein because they don’t have Methionine.
+So, for example, chickpeas are considered to be an incomplete protein because they don’t have Methionine.

-Does that mean that you shouldn’t consume chick peas?
+Does that mean that you shouldn’t consume chickpeas?
 Not at all.
 They have a good amount of other amino acids, so you don’t need to throw out the baby with the bathwater!

 The best way to consume incomplete proteins is to pair them with ingredients that have the missing amino acids.

-Here is my favorite example: Consuming chick peas with Brazil nuts which have a high amount of methionine.
+Here is my favorite example: Consuming chickpeas with Brazil nuts which have a high amount of methionine.

-Pair lentils with brown rice for best protein content.
+Pair lentils with brown rice for the best protein content.
 I like pairing lentils with feta cheese which is a complete protein.

 ♊️ Substitution tip: Pair your incomplete proteins with other ingredients that contain the missing amino acids.
-For example, pair chick peas (low in methionine) with brazil nuts (high in methionine).
+For example, pair chickpeas (low in methionine) with Brazil nuts (high in methionine).

 Examples of incomplete proteins